 Being a Foster Parent to a Lab in need is the most valuable part of rescue.
 Fostering a dog for a short time in your home saves that dogs life.
 It can be fun and rewarding and is a wonderful way to give back to the community.

-Fostering a dog is wonderful but not always easy.
-It's not entertainment for you or meant to provide fun although is can be lots of fun.
-Fostering a dog is selfless.
-Lovingly taking in that dog and assisting us in helping them become more adoptable is a true gift to that dog.
-In doing so, you are giving of yourself in the most generous way.
+Fostering a dog is not always easy.
+It may not provide fun or entertainment for you.
+In fact, fostering can be difficult, especially the first 4 days.
+Fostering is assisting us in helping a dog become more adoptable.
+In doing so, you are giving back in the most generous way.

-Most rescue dogs have no known history.
-That is a big part of being a foster - to help us learn more about the dog and provide a safe home environment prior to making the foster dog available for adoption.
+Rescue dogs have no known history.
+That's one reason we foster - to learn more about the dog and provide a safe home environment prior to making the dog available for adoption.

-Most foster dogs come from neglectful environments where they are left alone in a yard and never trained.
-They have usually lived outdoors, and do not know what a toy is.
-They may chew or destroy items because they don't know what is and what is not ok to chew.
-Often times these dogs are not potty trained and this is something fosters can do.
-It is very easy and we can tell you how to do it.
-It's the easiest part of hosting a new dog actually.
+Most foster dogs come from neglectful environments where they live outdoors in a yard and are never trained.
+They may chew or destroy items because they don't know what a toy is and dogs need to chew.
+Sometimes they are not potty trained.
+Potty training is easy and quick.
+We show you how.
+Its the easiest part of hosting a new dog.

-Some pairs of older dogs could be great fosters for someone who works during the day and has a very secure yard with lots of shelter and shade.
-Older pairs keep each other company and out of trouble.
+Bonded pairs of senior dogs are great fosters for someone who works during the day and has a secure yard with shelter and shade.
+Pairs keep each other company and out of trouble.